-Brilliant diamonds are cut in a way that allows them to collect the maximum amount of white light and then return it to the viewer without allowing it to leak.
+Brilliant diamonds are cut in a way to maximize the amount of white light they collect and return to the viewer without leaking it through other facets or the culet.

 Poorly cut diamonds have less brilliance because light doesn’t travel through the diamond at the right angles for it to return without distortion.